OpenGlobalMind/old-ogm-wiki/OGM Stewardship/Documents/MoU.md

 ### Infrastructure

 Core to OGM's purpose is building a collective memory, a way of helping us know what we know and share it with others.
-The contents of that memory are the subject of the third layer, Knowledge; but the tools and techniques we use to manifest and curate it are Infrastructure tktk.
+The contents of that memory are the subject of the third layer, Knowledge; but the tools and techniques we use to manifest and curate it are Infrastructure.

 To this end, legal, organizational, and technology infrastructure supports the work we do, and the services we can offer to others, as we navigate towards truth for the good of all.